 Greyhounds make wonderful companions.

-A greyhound can be a good match to almost any lifestyle, particularly since individual dogs can have very different personalities.
+A greyhound can be a good match to many lifestyles, particularly since individual dogs can have very different personalities.
 In fact, when considering a greyhound, matching your personality and activity level to a dog’s is very important to the long term success of the adoption.
-Since all our greyhounds live in foster care, we have a good idea about the dog’s personality.
-Our application process is designed to tell us what we need to know about you, and as a result, we are able to make excellent matches between applicants and dogs.
+Since all our greyhounds live in foster care, we learn about the dog’s personality.
+Our application process is designed to tell us what we need to know about you, which assists us in recommending adoptable dogs to you for adoption.